azifydev/aziface-mobile/README.md

 To add your images in `Android`, you must go to your project's `android/src/main/res/drawable` directory.
 If in your project `drawable` folder doesn't exist, it create one.
 Inside the `drawable` folder, you must put your images and done!

+**Important**: The filename of the image can't have uppercase letters, Android doesn't accept these characters in the image name.

 ### How to add images in iOS?

 In `iOS`, open your XCode and go to your project's `ios/<YOUR_PROJECT_NAME>/Images.xcassets` directory.
 Open the `Images.xcassets` folder and only put your images inside there.